-According to Graduate School rules, if a student receives a Conditional Pass, the committee will clearly define the requirements for the student to receive an unconditional passing grade.
+According to Graduate Education rules, if a student receives a Conditional Pass, the committee will clearly define the requirements for the student to receive an unconditional passing grade.
 These requirements must be completed to the satisfaction of the committee within 60 days.
 Failure to satisfy these conditions will result in failure of the oral defense.
-A student who fails the defense is subject to immediate dismissal from the program on the recommendation of the graduate program and concurrence of the Graduate School Dean.
+A student who fails the defense is subject to immediate dismissal from the program on the recommendation of the graduate program and concurrence of the Dean.
 The committee may alternatively recommend to the program director that the student be allowed to retake the defense.
 The retake must be completed by the end of the next academic semester.
-The original Exam Report Form noting the failure is signed by the committee and returned to the Graduate Coordinator in the Graduate School (LSC 1251; Campus Box 163).
+The original Exam Report Form noting the failure is signed by the committee and returned to the Graduate Academic Services Coordinator in CLAS.
 A new Exam Report Form will be generated if/when the examination is rescheduled.
 Students must meet registration requirements and be registered during the semester in which the repeated defense is scheduled.
 If a student fails the defense twice, s/he is subject to immediate dismissal from the program.